5 Historical Books Like A Gentleman In Moscow

 5. The Dutch House

-The story follows a pair of siblings, Danny and Maeve, who’s seven years older.
-It’s told from the perspective of Danny.
+The story follows a pair of siblings, Danny and Maeve, who are seven years older.
+It’s told from Danny’s perspective.
 Their mother abandoned them when their children and their father remarried Andrea, two younger children.
-Then the father dies when Danny is 14.
+Then, the father dies when Danny is 14.
 Danny and Maeve have left with nothing apart from a college fund.
 Danny fully trained as a doctor despite wanting to go into real estate, and their lives evolved.

 They often drive up to it, sit in the car outside, and look up to it.
-Like Rostov, they do this for decades.
+Like Rostov, they have done this for decades.
 It’s a book about letting go, trying to understand and empathize with parents while not repeating the same mistakes they did.
-The main thing is determinism, which is very relatable with A Gentleman In Moscow.
+The main thing is determinism, which is very relatable to A Gentleman In Moscow.

 Author: Ann Patchett